dhis2/dhis2-docs-implementation/content/database_design/data-quality-05-denominators.md

 ***Making an indicator for the growth rate***

-After you have make the predictor, to calculate the difference between the two populations, make an indicator with the following formula:
+After you have made the predictor, to calculate the difference between the two populations, make an indicator with the following formula:

 > **Example**
 >